-- The rules governing the extent to which the use of insurance company contracts and various other investments will adversely affect a plan's qualified status. - The rules governing the extent to which honoring a judicial domestic relations order will adversely affect a plan's qualified status. - The rules respecting benefit distributions and rollovers that must be followed in order to avoid adversely affecting a plan's qualified status. - Nondiscrimination testing under IRC Sections 410(b) and 401(a)(4). - Any rule whose incorrect application would cause an otherwise qualified plan to lose its qualified status.
+- The rules governing the extent to which the use of insurance company contracts and various other investments will adversely affect a plan's qualified status. - The rules governing the extent to which honoring a judicial domestic relations order will adversely affect a plan's qualified status. - The rules respecting benefit distributions and rollovers that must be followed in order to avoid adversely affecting a plan's qualified status. - Nondiscrimination testing under IRC Secs.
+410(b) and 401(a)(4) and their related sections. - Any rule whose incorrect application would cause an otherwise qualified plan to lose its qualified status.